cositools/scoords/README.md

-However, in order to transform it into other coordinates system you need to specify the orientation of the spacecraft with respect to the ICRS or other reference frame --i.e. you need to specify the attitude
+However, in order to transform it into other coordinate system you need to specify the orientation of the spacecraft with respect to an inertial reference frame --i.e. the attitude

 ```python